pynamodb/PynamoDB/docs/transaction.rst

 Transact Writes
 ^^^^^^^^^^^^^^^

-Here's an example of using a context manager for a **TransactWrite** operation:
+Here's an example of using a context manager for a `TransactWrite`:code: operation:

 .. code-block:: python